 The automotive industry plays a leading role and is represented not only by the large corporations General Motors, FORD, Chrysler, VW, Nissan, Toyota, Honda, BMW, Mercedes Benz, etc., but also by a small portion of domestic manufacturers, including Mastrettadesign.
 This Mexican company developed the Mastretta MXT super sports car.

 The Mexican aerospace industry assembles foreign aircraft and manufactures control systems.
-In-house companies are dominating the production of a helicopter and a commercial jet aircraft.
+In-house companies are dominating the production of a helicopter and commercial jet aircraft.
 Mexico’s Aeromarmi is engaged in the production of light propeller aircraft, Hydra Technology produces unmanned vehicles.
 A Mexican television satellite flies in space orbit.

 Cement production is the third largest in the world, producing more than fifty million tons of cement per year.
 This is done by the national conglomerate Cemex.
 Mexico also has a well-developed glass industry.